-Attempts can be made to renature the target protein by dialyzing it sequentially against binding buffers containing decreasing levels of urea or by passing decreasing levels of urea in binding buffer over the washed protein bound to the HiFliQ Ni Advance FPLC column and eluting the refolded protein with 300 mM imidazole (between pH 7 and pH 8).
+Attempts can be made to renature the target protein by dialyzing it sequentially against binding buffers containing decreasing levels of urea or by passing decreasing levels of urea in binding buffer over the washed protein bound to the Ni Advance resin and eluting the refolded protein with 300 mM imidazole (between pH 7 and pH 8).
 Alternatively, denatured proteins can be diluted into a large volume of buffer lacking denaturant.
 The dispersive effect dilutes out the denaturant resulting in the re-folding of the protein.